-In the event the board makes a negative determination regarding one's membership, such member shall have an opportunity to appeal to the board for reconsideration if that member is unable to provide a replacement representative.

-Such appeal must be made in writing to the board within 14 days of the determination having been made.
-The board shall consider the appeal and render a final determination no later than thirty (30) days after receipt of the appeal.
-A decision by a $2/3^{rd}$ majority of the board shall then be final.
+In the event the board makes a negative determination regarding one's membership, such member shall have an opportunity to appeal to the board for reconsideration.
+Such appeal must be made in writing to the board within fourteen (14) days [amount of time open to discussion] of the determination having been made.
+The board shall consider the appeal and render a final determination no later than thirty (30) days[amount of time open to discussion] after receipt of the appeal.
+A decision by the majority [is a majority a high enough bar for such a decision?
+Maybe 2/3rd?] of the board shall then be final.